Is it pronounced "WEE-NER" or "WHY-NER"?

 When can I expect to receive my jewelry?

 We offer free standard shipping within the continental US on orders over $300.

 Available domestic shipping methods within the USA:

 We ship orders Monday through Friday excluding major holidays.
 Orders placed over the weekend will be processed the following week.
 In-stock items will take 2-5 days to ship from the date the order is placed.
 Items that are back-ordered, custom made, made to order pieces from our 1909 collection, or antique rings that require resizing will have a longer wait time.
-Please check the details section on the product page or contact us directly.
+Please check the details section on the product page or contact us directly if you need an order by a certain date.
 We will send you a notification when your order has shipped.